The Plaza Shopping Centre: History

-The mall opened in 1986 as the PDC Plaza.
+The mall was officially opened by Prime Minister David Lange on 11 April 1986 as the PDC Plaza.
 The Premier Drapery Company (PDC) was a major department store in Palmerston North, owned by the Manawatu Co-Operative Society.
 The mall was developed around the PDC department store in response to the trend away from department stores towards shopping malls.
 Declining turnover coupled with the 1987 stock market crash saw PDC and the Co-Operative Society go into receivership in 1988, and the mall and department store were sold off.
 The PDC department store was closed and demolished in 1990 to make way for an extension of the mall.

 Originally 19700 m2, the mall underwent redevelopment from 2008 to 2010 refurbishing the existing space and expanding to 32000 m2.
 Redevelopment was done in three stages.
 The first stage opened in March 2009 with a new food court, a multi-level carpark and 15 new specialty stores.
 The second stage opened in September 2009 with an additional 10 specialty stores.
 The third stage opened March 2010 with the addition of 32 specialty stores, a two-storey 7200 m2 Farmers department store and another multi-level carpark.